frc1675/brownbook/controls/controls.md

-## Welcome to the Brownbook
+## Welcome to Brownbook

-The Brownbook is your guide to everything controls and programming on FRC1675.
+Brownbook is your guide to everything controls and programming on FRC1675.

 ### The Basics